Skip to content

 • IQAir HealthPro Plus: $359 (longer-life HEPA at $179/replacement, less frequent)

 Cheaper purchase prices often come with shorter filter life and more frequent replacements.
-The Levoit 600S has the lowest total cost of ownership in our analysis.
+The Levoit 600S has the lowest total cost of ownership in our analysis, which is one of the reasons it punches above its price.
+The IQAir’s filter replacement cost is real, but those filters last 4 to 5 years versus the Coway’s 6 months.
+Annualised the gap shrinks substantially.

 The verdict